 In a hierarchical process, the whole business depends on one person at the top who takes responsibility for strategy.
 The textbook says that you need to feed information up to that top pyramid level.
 I question how top managers get that information.
 Is it efficient?
 What are the processes?
 What are the systems?

-Part of getting that information is from measuring the business but how about the feely things, the opinion, the suggestions?
+Part of getting that information is from measuring the business but how about the intangible things, the opinion, the suggestions?
 The idea of collecting suggestions is getting traction in the workplace and I’m interested.

 I contrast hierarchies with the horizontal structures, the transversal project structures.
 Such a project might have representatives from different business areas with a specific goal.

-If we can run projects with clear objectives we should be able to run a business like a project.
+If we can run projects with clear objectives, we should be able to run a business like a project.

 - There’s a specific objective,